3 Things To Do If Your Offensive Line Is Banged Up

 Another answer might be to inject more screen passes into your game plan.
 FirstDown PlayBook definitely understands the value of the screen pass game.
 It’s a way to help your offensive line out a little but it is also a way to get the ball into an athlete’s hands in space and let him work.

-We also look at screen passes as run plays because often times they are blocked up slightly differently depending on the defensive front that is played on the other side of the ball.
+We also look at screen passes as run plays.
+Often times they are blocked up slightly differently depending on the defensive front.
+Your line assignments will change based on the defensive front.
 That’s why we draw up all of our screen passes against five different fronts.
 This gives your offensive line a detailed look at how to block the different looks out in space.

 So as you prepare for the 2021 season, we hope that most of what we have looked at here won’t apply to you and your unit.
 However, if it does, then the things we have mentioned above will give you a chance to be successful until you get your starters back on the field again.